kanootoko/stable-diffusion-telegram-bot/README.md

 Mandatory arguments are:

 - `-bot-token`: set this to your Telegram bot's `token`
-- `-sd-webui-path`: set this to the path of webui start script from the Stable Diffusion directory
+- `-sd-api`: set the address of running Stable Diffusion AUTOMATIC1111 API

 Set your Telegram user ID as an admin with the `-admin-user-ids` argument.
 Admins will get a message when the bot starts.